 The University of Maine offers an Ed.D. in Educational Leadership.
 The program is meant for educators with experience who are ready to take their career to the next level.
 The faculty is nationally recognized and has expertise in many areas, including rural educational leadership.
 This course of study is offered through the College of Education and Human Development.

-An Ed.D. in Educational Leadership, Administration, and Policy is available from Fordham University.
+An Ed.D. in Educational Leadership, Administration, and Policy is available from Fordham University-New York.
 The program consists of 50 credits and is meant for those seeking careers in k-12 education.
-It is available at the Lincoln Center or Westchester campuses or online.
+It is available at the Lincoln Center, Bronx, and Westchester campuses or online.
 There are four core areas explored in this program, educational leadership and organizational change, policy and advocacy, engaging and transforming schools, districts, and communities, and leading teaching and learning.

 Learn through both online class and face-to-face classes when enrolled in the Ed.D. of Educational Leadership at Florida Southern College.
 The education program at this school has a rich history.
 Those who choose the Ed.D. of Educational Leadership will have a K-12 focus.
 The experienced staff offers an engaged learning experience and a dissertation is required.

 Students who wish to enroll in the Educational Leadership, Ph.D. program at Saint Louis University must have a master’s in education, leadership, or other related field.
 The course selection in the program will correspond to the student’s professional goals.
 Fieldwork and research opportunities are available and an internship is required for anyone who is aiming for superintendent certification.